Gifted Girls Only: Club Sapphire

 Allison wrapped an arm around Kenni, who reverted to the shy, uncertain girl we'd met the day before.

 Frederick's blazing eyes shifted to Heather, who pulled herself straight and smiled.
 “I don’t deny it.
 My first husband ran off, leaving us nothing.
 A single mom with a high school education doesn't have much of a future.
 Then you stepped in,” the little-girl voice caught, “my white knight who dates girls half my age while I'm home alone with my vodka.”

 Theresa wrapped Heather’s hands in hers.
 “Your husband loves you,” she said, “but the drama at home makes him doubt his value to you.”

 Julie exploded.
 “That asshole’s never had a doubt in his life!”

 Frederick stalked off toward the bar.

-Julie snatched the centerpiece off the nearest table and heaved it at the back of Frederick's head.
-The pearl and rose-filled crystal bowl whizzed by my ear, over the boat's railing, and into the gulf.
+Julie snatched a centerpiece from the nearest table and heaved it at the back of Frederick's head.
+The pearl and rose-filled crystal bowl whizzed by my ear, over the boat's railing, and into the Gulf.

 Every eye in the dining room turned to Julie, who froze, mouth hanging open, turquoise-lidded eyes wide.

-A gull cried, the spell broke, and the dining room was again filled with dinner chatter.
+A gull cried, the spell broke, and the deck filled with pre-dinner chatter.
 Frederick continued his march to the bar.

 Theresa hustled a trembling Heather to Frederick's side.
 Once Heather was safely delivered, Theresa took her place beside Aaron, who hunched his shoulders, back to the crowd.